DataDog/hiring-engineers/answers.md

 ![alt text](https://raw.githubusercontent.com/muratlutfigoncu/hiring-engineers/master/images/timeboard.png)

 Created an annotation from my_metric graph.
+Clicked the camera icon at the right-corner of the my_metric graph and entered the user email to annotate.
 Result can be seen below:

 ![alt text](https://raw.githubusercontent.com/muratlutfigoncu/hiring-engineers/master/images/annotation.png)

 ## Bonus question:

 The anomaly graph is showing us where a metric is behaving differently than it has in the past.
+This type of graph will display in red color, when the anomaly happens.

 # Monitoring Data: